Contents

 6. Post-deployment monitoring and follow-up

 Once the call center is up and running, you need to monitor its performance: pick-up rate, average call duration, first call resolution rate, customer satisfaction.
+Automation via IVR has enabled a bank to significantly reduce calls requiring human intervention, increasing availability for complex requests.(source)

 Thanks to its dynamic dashboards, Kavkom provides a real-time view of KPIs.
 Supervisors can intervene on the fly, reassign calls, listen to conversations in progress, or automate reports to adjust routes.